Finesse your finances

 - Check for a discount – some funds provide a 4% discount for paying by direct debit or by prepaying your annual premium.

-- Check whether you qualify to join a restricted membership fund – for example, people working in the education or defence industries can get good policies.
+- Check whether you qualify to join a restricted membership fund – for example, people working in the education or defence industries and even their relatives can get good policies.

-If your washing machine breaks down or your fridge starts to make strange noises don't forget to check CHOICE's buying guides and reviews before going to the January sales.
+If your washing machine breaks down or your fridge starts to make strange noises don't forget to check our buying guides and reviews before going to the January sales.

-- Washing machines: CHOICE's cheapest recommended washing machine costs just $850 and performs better than other machines costing more than double.
+- Washing machines: Our cheapest recommended washing machine (regular family size, 7–9kg) costs $900 and performs better than other machines costing more than double.

-- Dishwashers: CHOICE's cheapest recommended dishwasher costs just $950 and performs better than other models costing up to $3800.
+- Dishwashers: Our cheapest recommended dishwasher (14 place settings) costs $1000 and performs better than other models costing $2000.

-- Fridges: CHOICE's cheapest recommended medium-sized fridge costs just $1500 and performs better than other fridges of the same size costing up to $1950.
+- Fridges: Our cheapest recommended medium-sized fridge costs just $1450 and performs better than other fridges of the same size costing up to $5000.